Night Night, Sleep Tight: Getting your children to sleep in their own beds after divorce

 Once you’ve identified the problem, brainstorm with your child what might make his or her bedroom more comfortable.
 Remember to be creative and have fun.
 Ideas can range from making special dream catchers, to creating a special bedtime ritual to putting glow-in-dark stars on the ceiling.
 When my bonus daughter was having trouble transitioning between homes, we introduce her to “dream” music.
 Each night after tuck in we would turn on a CD of soothing lullabies before leaving the room.

 Bottom line, kids need to hear from you part of being a healthy family involves everyone sleeping in their own bed.

-Routines and structure are the cornerstone of kids feeling safe and secure.
-Together create a bedtime routine that engages your child in winding down for the day (i.e. reading a bedtime story, singing a song, saying a nighttime prayer or sharing three good things about their day.)
+Routines and structure are the cornerstones of kids feeling safe and secure.
+Together create a bedtime routine that engages your child in winding down for the day (i.e. reading a bedtime story, singing a song, saying a nighttime prayer, or sharing three good things about their day.)
 Do your best to stay committed to your nighttime activities and schedule when they are with you.

 Don’t cave when the going gets tough.

 Getting kids to sleep in their own bed can be incredibly challenging even for the most capable of parents.
 Remember change takes time.
 Even if things go well the first couple of nights, keep in mind some backsliding is normal.
 It may be wise to have a plan in place for how you will handle a midnight visitor or endless amounts of pleading after you’ve tucked them in bed.
 If this happens quietly walk your child back to bed without lecturing, getting angry, or engaging in a conversation.
 Also, avoid giving them an incentive to continue the behavior by lingering in their room.

 Are you a divorced or single parent who struggled to get your kids to sleep on their own and finally won the battle of musical beds?
 How did you get your kids to sleep through the night?
 I’d love to hear your story.